How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 Federal Adoption Laws

 Sealed adoption records will make your search less than easy.
-To add to the dilemma, federal adoption laws are governed by rights and privileges guaranteed by the Freedom of Information Acts as well as by the Right to Privacy Acts, but are enacted and administered by individual states.
+To add to the dilemma, federal adoption laws are governed by rights and privileges guaranteed by the Freedom of Information Acts, as well as by the Right to Privacy Acts, but are enacted and administered by individual states(!)

-Adoption laws were created "in the best interest of the child" to protect the privacy rights of both the adoptive family and birth parents.
+Adoption laws were created "in the best interest of the child" to protect the privacy rights of both the adoptive family and the birth parents.
 All states protect minor children.
 After the child becomes an adult, however, the protection of the "child" would seem irrelevant, but this is not always the case.

 State Adoption Laws

 Your library has an index of state laws regarding adoption and the release of information.
 If these are not available at your library, ask the research librarian to help you obtain a copy of the pertinent laws through an inter-library loan.
 You can also consult a law library for this information.
-See Local Information Sources for further information.)
+See Local Information Sources for further information.

 Adoption Support Groups